Deirdre18/dumpdinners-recipe-app/README.md

 ### **Skeleton**

 In this section, I tried to place the elements in appropriate places, and in a logical order – such as navbar, then heading, then brief explanation of the project using unordered listing.
 I used Baslamic to create wireframes.
-I visualised in my mind and sketched the layout, and instead of using the sketch tools (and also due to time limitations) which Baslamic provides, I created blobs using Basalmic with screenshots of different views on website, giving explanation for each.
+I visualised in my mind and sketched the layout, and instead of using the sketch tools (and also due to time limitations) which Baslamic provides, I created blobs using Baslamiq with screenshots of different views on website, giving explanation for each.

-I took screenshots of the various views for user logged in, add recipe, edit recipe, recipe, login, register and home/index - Wireframes/Mock-up Blobs using screenshots and Basalmic](https://github.com/Deirdre18/dumpdinners-recipe-app/blob/master/Mock-ups/Mock-ups%20DumpDinners.pdf)
+I took screenshots of the various views for user logged in, add recipe, edit recipe, recipe, login, register and home/index - Wireframes/Mock-up Blobs using screenshots and Baslamiq](https://github.com/Deirdre18/dumpdinners-recipe-app/blob/master/Mock-ups/Mock-ups%20DumpDinners.pdf)

 ### **Surface**